MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-inference-server-troubleshooting.md

 - `opencensus-ext-azure`
 - `inference-schema`

-If you specified the `azureml-defaults` package in your Python environment, the `azureml-inference-server-http` package is a dependendent package.
+If you specified the `azureml-defaults` package in your Python environment, the `azureml-inference-server-http` package is a dependent package.
 The dependency is installed automatically.

 > [!TIP]
 > If you use Python SDK v1 and don't explicitly specify the `azureml-defaults` package in your Python environment, the SDK might automatically add the package.
 However, the packager version is locked relative to the SDK version.
 For example, if the SDK version is `1.38.0`, then the `azureml-defaults==1.38.0` entry is added to the environment's pip requirements.